haikuginger/beekeeper/docs/source/how_to_use.rst

 Ventures also maintains a list of compatible products which can be accessed via the API.

-First, we'll need to initialize the FooBar Ventures API:
+First, we'll need to import beekeeper and initialize the FooBar Ventures API:

 .. code:: python
+    >>> from beeekeeper import API

     >>> fbv = API.from_domain('foobar.com')

 Then, let's say we want to get a list of all the widgets that FooBar